Google’s Top 10 Questions about Adult Kick Scooters Answered!

 Which scooter is best for off-road?

-To go off-road you need a dirt scooter (aka all-terrain scooter) that has big wheels, chunky tyres and a fixed strong frame that can handle the shake and rattle that comes from dirt tracks and trails.
+To go off-road you need a dirt scooter (aka all-terrain scooter) that has big wheels, chunky tyres and a fixed strong frame that can handle the bumps that comes from dirt tracks and trails.

 Our off-road, or dirt scooter is the SwiftyAIR – a rugged scooter that boasts a heat-treated T6 aluminium 6061 frameset and steel front forks.